Lizz1102/WebAPIs-.Net6-.NET7/README.md

 <details>
       <summary>HTTP/3 Support</summary>
       <p>
-      &emsp;&emsp;.NET 6 includes preview support for HTTP/3.
+      &emsp;&emsp;- .NET 6 includes preview support for HTTP/3.
 HTTP/3 solves some existing functional and performance challenges by using a new underlying connection protocol called QUIC.QUIC establishes connections more quickly, and connections are independent of the IP address, allowing mobile clients to roam between Wi-fi and cellular networks.
       </p>
 </details>